finol-digital/Card-Game-Simulator/docs/index.md

 ![Game Selection Menu Image](assets/img/selectionmenu.png)

-You can also tap the "Download" button in the top-right to manually enter the CGS AutoUpdate URL for the game you would like to download.
+You can also tap the "Download" button to manually enter the CGS AutoUpdate URL for the game you would like to download.

 For example, the CGS AutoUpdate URL for [Arcmage](https://arcmage.org/) is: https://arcmage.finoldigital.com/